InstituteforDiseaseModeling/idmtools/README.md

 > docker-compose up
 ```

-For development purpose, it is important to set the following folders as `Source Root` (on PyCharm, right click and `Mark Directoy as > Source Root`):
+For development purpose, it is important to add the following folders as to your `PYTHONPATH` (In PyCharm, right click and `Mark Directoy as > Source Root`):
 - `idmtools/idmtools_core`
 - `idmtools/idmtools_local_runner`
 - `idmtools/idmtools_models_collection`